howardpchen/ink2md/README.md

 and paste either the verification code or the full redirected URL back into the running process.
-If you prefer to always perform the console-based exchange (for example when SSH tunneling from a workstation), pass `--headless-token` on the command line (which also refreshes the OAuth token).
+If you prefer to always perform the console-based exchange (for example when SSH tunneling from a workstation), pass `--headless-token` on the command line to force the console prompt and discard any cached OAuth token before starting the flow.
 The connector extracts the authorization code, saves the refreshable token to `google_drive.oauth_token_file`, and subsequent runs reuse and transparently refresh that token so you do not need to reauthorize.